Welcome to The Mitten Channel

 A Conversation with Genesee Historical Center Archivist Colleen Marqu…

-Colleen Marquise, Associate Archivist at the University of Michigan-Flint, Francis Willson-Thompson Library, takes podcast listeners on a virtual tour of the Genesee County (MI) Historical Center archive collection.
-This hist...
+Send us a text Colleen Marquise, Associate Archivist at the University of Michigan-Flint, Francis Willson-Thompson Library, takes podcast listeners on a virtual tour of the Genesee County (MI) Historical Center archive collection.
+This historical collection has a fascinating collection of oral hist…

 June 8, 2022